georgiee/angular-workshop-skipbo/docs/01-modules.md

 Now place this in your app module:
 ```
 schemas: [
   CUSTOM_ELEMENTS_SCHEMA
 ]
 ```
 This will tell Angular to ignore elements not known to the framework.
 That way you can inser [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 The schema is only valid in the current module.
 If your component is declared in another module you have to unlock the schema in its module.

 ## Injection
-Injection is a beautiful part of Angular and supports your engeneering efforts by providing a clear way of implement features by composition.
+Injection is a beautiful part of Angular and supports your engineering efforts by providing a clear way of implement features by composition.

 You have injected services before I guess.
 But did you also inject other components, custom tokens, abstract classes to derive actual different classes.
 There is a lot you can do.

 The Injection Hierarchy is a difficult topic and I suggest you read dedicated resources about it.

-The official Angular Docs are greate on the topic:
+The official Angular Docs are great on the topic:

 + [hierarchical-dependency-injection](https://angular.io/guide/hierarchical-dependency-injection)
 + [ngmodule-faq](https://angular.io/guide/ngmodule-faq)

-and there are some interesting deep dives from the community too.
+And there are some interesting deep dives from the community too.

 + [angular-dependency-injection-and-tree-shakeable-tokens](https://blog.angularindepth.com/angular-dependency-injection-and-tree-shakeable-tokens-4588a8f70d5d)
 + [a-curios-case-of-the-host-decorator-and-element-injectors-in-angular](https://blog.angularindepth.com/a-curios-case-of-the-host-decorator-and-element-injectors-in-angular-582562abcf0a)